quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 Currently, the GameCenter is not used in full as designed.
 When multiple games are being held, all the Game instances and PRs will be held in the application-wide gameCenter.
-The gameCenter will then keep track of the wins and losses across the APP, the number of users and games, and other features like saved games or the all-time user with the highest number of wins.
+The gameCenter will then keep track of the wins and losses across the APP, the number of users and games, and other features like saved games, or the all-time user with the highest number of wins.
 Currently, the design implemented does not include these planned responsibilities of the GameCenter class.